microsoft/proxy_wifi/README.md

 run on a Windows host, and a driver component (proxy_wifi driver) meant to run on a guest virtual machine.
 This repository contains the implementation of proxy_wifi service for Windows.
-Currently, an implementation of proxy_wifi driver exists only for Linux
+Currently, an implementation of proxy_wifi driver exists only for Linux.

 ![General architecture](./doc/proxy_wifi_general_architecture.png)